 - Roger Davies - Tackle and Shoot Chaser and Captain

-The team’s special move is called the Burdish of Raven.
+The team's special move is called the Burdish of Raven.
 It is the most offensively powerful of all the teams, at Hogwarts or the World Cup.
-First, the three Chasers go up in the air, and then the passing and special move Chasers look on as they loop and go down.
-As they pass, Roger Davies punches the special move Chaser who kicks the passing Chaser and leaves the way clear for Jeremy Stretton to shoot.
-Randolph Burrow scores and finally Roger Davies scores, totaling 30 points.
+First, the three Chasers go up in the air and the Passing and Special Move Chasers look on as they loop and go down.
+As they pass, Roger Davies punches the Special Move Chaser, who kicks the Passing Chaser and leaves the way clear for Jeremy Stretton to shoot.
+Randolph Burrow scores and finally, Roger Davies scores, totaling 30 points.

 - Adrian Pucey - Special Move Chaser